The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Keep thinking about iron?

 Most pregnant women can maintain adequate iron levels in the blood from diet alone.
-If you are at risk of having low iron levels you may be prescribed a supplement by your GP.
+But you may be prescribed a supplement if your iron levels become low5

 …it is a good idea to drink a glass of fruit juice or eat a piece of fruit with a high vitamin C content at mealtimes to aid iron absorption.

-Make sure you get enough of the following iron-containing foods:
+Make sure you get enough of the following iron-containing foods4:

 • Lean meat and oily fish such as sardines